SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/TextGuideVer-1.md

 ~~ Chapter 3 - The adventure ends here!  ~~

-If you followed everything in this guide, the game should boot up!
-If you selected the option to have a shortcut on the desktop, you can boot the game that way or if you want directly boot the game.
-Here's how to do it!

-Inside of your Sega Rally 2 folder, search for • SEGA RALLY 2.exe • and create a shortcut ( right click the exe > create shortcut ) and drag the shortcut onto your desktop.
-And that's it!
-You're done :]
+From here, open the launcher then press play!
+With everything set and done, it should boot up!
+If not, change DPI settings as mentioned in the beginning or compatibility.
+That's the core solutions i could find so far!

  •• KEY REMINDERS! ••

 For each time you want to play the game.
 You need to mount • SEGARally2Championship-Eng-PlayDisc.cue • through DAEMON tools, then once it's mounted.
 You can start playing the game.
 It will unmount each time you reset/close your pc, so the cd will be on at all times as long as the pc is on.

+I would highly recommend opening Task Manager and open up the "Startup" tab and make sure that DAEMON Tools doesn't boot when you open up windows.
+Click on it then disable on the bottom right.

 To change controller inputs, you have to do it through LAUNCH.exe then DEVICE SETTINGS.

 I WOULD RECOMMEND having the window's volume mixer opened, since the game can be very loud!
 Once you're in-game, go to options and change your sound settings to your liking.

-The game might not boot at first, try again until it works.
-Simple as that.
+The game might not boot at first, try again until it works or change some settings as mentioned before!

-To pause the game, you press the enter key (trying to find a solution to that).
+To pause the game, you press the enter key (trying to find a solution to that)

-Pausing will lag a smidge BUT it will work.

 CREDITS
 ----------------
-SpadeTheSkeleton - For starting this project and making it work!
-First ever...?
+SpadeTheSkeleton - For starting this project
-Lootria - For guiding me in the right direction for the cd fix and for trying the first version peppercornyeen - For being with me for the first few rounds of trying to make it work TransCanadaLimited - For being the biggest inspiration for the rally scene and inspired me for making this work
+Lootria - For guiding me in the right direction for the cd fix and for trying the first version peppercornyeen - For being with me for the first few rounds of trying to make it work TransCanadaLimited - For being the biggest inspiration for the rally scene and inspired me for making this work q_angell, OtterlyStoned & Corvoda - For being guide testers!